User permissions required: ‘View Sources’ AND ‘View Labels’

 If sentiment analysis is enabled, it totals covering both positive and negative sentiment labels.

-By adjusting the time series filter, this is a useful way of seeing if there were spikes or dips in volumes in a certain label, or group of labels, in a given period.
+By adjusting the time sequence filter, this is a useful way of seeing if there were spikes or dips in volumes in a certain label, or group of labels, in a given period.

-For each time period it will show the following:
+For each time sequence it will show the following period: